Yathartha19/MernMaker/README.md

       pip install click
       pip install --user .

-  Add to PATH if not done.
+  Add to PATH if not done. (see below for guide)

   Now to create a new MERN app,